casualcore/tdk8s/README.md

 multiple `TestKube` instances, for example with some initialised before all tests (Spock `setupSpec`, Junit `@BeforeClass`) and others initialised and destroyed before each test (Spock `setup`, Junit `@Before`) or even within the test itself.

+For a working example of this see the [MultiTestKube Integration Test](./test-kube/src/integration/groovy/se/laz/casual/test/k8s/integration/MultiTestKubesIntTest.groovy).

-Just be aware that the time taken to provision resources is dependent upon container image sizes, their readiness requirements and available k8s compute resources.
-Therefore you can quickly end up with very slow tests executions if you are not careful.
+NOTE: Be aware that the time taken to provision resources is dependent upon container image sizes, their readiness requirements and available `k8s` compute resources.
+Therefore, you can quickly end up with very **slow tests executions** if you are not careful.